-- As an owner or admin on an Enterprise Workplace, visit your Workplace settings page and tick Microsoft as the SSO provider
+- As an owner or admin on an Enterprise Workspace, visit your Workspace settings page and tick Microsoft as the SSO provider

 - Login with your company's Microsoft account

-- Your Microsoft organization is now linked to your ClickUp Workplace
+- Your Microsoft organization is now linked to your ClickUp Workspace

 Customizing Security Settings

-Workplace admins will be able to control if Microsoft auth is required, as well as if members of your Microsoft organization will be automatically invited when signing up.
+Workspace admins will be able to control if Microsoft auth is required.

-If Microsoft auth is enforced, current Workplace members will be prompted to link their Microsoft account to ClickUp.
-If they're already logged into a Workplace requiring SSO, they'll be prompted three times to set it up before it being forced to do so.
-At any time, you can check which people in your Workplace have linked their Microsoft account.
+If Microsoft auth is enforced, current Workspace members will be prompted to link their Microsoft account to ClickUp.
+If they're already logged into a Workspace requiring SSO, they'll be prompted three times to set it up before it being forced to do so.
+At any time, you can check which people in your Workspace have linked their Microsoft account.

-When logging in, people will be forced to sign in with their Microsoft account in order to access your Workplace.
+When logging in, people will be forced to sign in with their Microsoft account in order to access your Workspace.

 Signing up with SSO